MediBoss/Tip-Calculator-in-C-/README.md

 # Tip Calculator : C++ Version
-Product's College Tip Calculator in C++ without GUI
+Product's College Tip Calculator in C++ without GUI.
+This program is bulit using OOP in C++.